Julian-Banks/who_is_here/README.md

 (Note: I have not been able to get the uwsgi_config.ini file to work as expected)

 Getting the Webserver up and running on startup and crash: \

-To do:
+Run this command to make the start_app.sh file executable \
-Run this command to make the start_app.sh file executable
+$ chmod +x start_uwsgi.sh \
-$ chmod +x start_uwsgi.sh
+//Copy the service from the service_resources folder to the systemd system folder \
-//Copy the service from the service_resources folder to the systemd system folder sudo cp start_app_service.service /etc/systemd/system
+sudo cp start_app_service.service /etc/systemd/system \
-//reload the daemon
+//reload the daemon \
-sudo systemctl daemon-reload
+sudo systemctl daemon-reload \
-// Enable the service
+// Enable the service \
-sudo systemctl enable start_app_service
+sudo systemctl enable start_app_service \
-//start the service
+//start the service \
-sudo systemctl start start_app_service
+sudo systemctl start start_app_service \

 [Systemd](https://github.com/thagrol/Guides/blob/main/boot.pdf)